 Celebrating successes in this subject

-Students are rewarded in a variety of ways: Bronze awards are given for good work or class contributions; two students per class receive a Gold award every half term as recognition of their good work or effort in class and a Silver award for presentation.
+Students are rewarded in a variety of ways: Bronze awards are given for good work or class contributions and a Gold award for exceptional homework or contribution in languages.
+Students are also nominated for school presentation awards which take place on a termly basis.
 The curriculum leader also sees students who have been highlighted in Year 7 and Year 8 by their language teacher for excellent work or effort.

 Extra-Curricular Activities and Visits

 The MFL department runs many special events to promote languages.
-Year 7 students take part in a French Spelling Bee competition the final which takes place in Cambridge.
 A French Breakfast event is held in July every year for Year 7.
 The Onatti theatre company presents a French play to all Year 8 students.
 Year 10 student have attended GCSE language conferences; similarly Year 12 and 13 have visited A Level conferences.
 There is a Key Stage 4 trip to Spain and France and a heavily subscribed and very successful Year 8 trip to Paris.
 We have a French and Spanish assistant who work with students in exam classes in particular.
 We also run after school French and Spanish revision clubs for students in Years 9, 10 and 11.